SigveLan/Master/README.md

 #### Combination preparation using general SNP data.

+- Run the SNP filter with the list of SNPs

 - The results will then need to be filtered for affected genes using test_files.SNP_result_processing.py
     - This gets all genes that have been affected by at least one SNP
 - The affected genes are then used to produce combinations using combination_generator.py